clojurewerkz/ogre.docs/articles/traversals.md

 ### out / -->

 `-->` or `out` gets the out adjacent vertices (the functions do exactly the same thing, one just looks cooler).
-Additionally, labels can be supplied that so that the query only traverse edges with those labels.
+Additionally, a list of labels can be supplied that so that the query only traverse edges with labels in the provided collection.
 This also applies to the other traversal functions where it makes sense (any function that is named with arrows).

 ``` clojure
 (q/query (g/find-by-id 4)